 Camden is situated in a prime area of the Maine mid-coast region.
 Travel from Camden, north or south, is easy and because of it's proximity one is able to take day trips to Bar Harbor and Portland and all points in between.
 It is a quaint and picturesque village and the harbor is the most scenic on the coast.

 The greatest benefit of staying at Tuck Inn is being able to walk everywhere.
 The harbor is a quick one block stroll and when parking places are in demand during high season the ability to be in the center of the village within 5 minutes is a definite plus.
 Tuck Inn is on a pretty side street and has a nice unobstructed view in the back yard because there isn't another house behind.
 The yard has a table for outdoor dining amid the profusion of colorful flowers and hummingbirds are numerous.
-The weekly farmer's market is at the end of the street and has wonderful fresh veggies, cheeses and all sorts of good things for sale.
+The weekly farmer's market is a short walk and has wonderful fresh veggies, cheeses and all sorts of good things for sale.

 Tuck Inn is a delightful home away from home.
 Comfortable, nicely furnished, well equipped kitchen, lovely yard and flowers.
 We spent a month in this home and enjoyed the ability to walk to Camden and surrounding areas.